rstudio/rstudio/VSCODE.md

 For SSH, you must be running an SSH agent.
 Simply add your SSH key to the SSH agent with `ssh-add ~/.ssh/<my-key>`.

+### Building RStudio

+From the Active Kit selector in the VS Code status bar, select the GCC toolkit, then click the `Build` button.
+You can choose what to build with the Build Target selector next to the `Build` button.

+### Running RStudio

+TBD

+### Debugging

+TBD